-Moffett Library, named in honor of the late State Senator George Moffett, is housed in a three story building completed in 1964.
-A major addition and renovation was completed in 1986.
+Moffett Library, named in honor of the late State Senator George Moffett, is housed in a three-story building completed in 1964.
+A major addition and renovation were completed in 1986.
 The library houses a Media Library, viewing rooms, and group study rooms.
 The Special Collections Room displays the Nolan A. Moore III Heritage of Print collection.
 In addition to the general study space, faculty/graduate student carrels, a foreign language listening lab, the offices of the Honors Program, and a computer lab are available.
 Open stacks give users free access to books.

 The library is a member of OCLC through its regional network, AMIGOS.
 The TexShare Library Card provides faculty and student check-out privileges at libraries of state-supported institutions.
-VOYAGER, the online public access catalog, is a part of the ExLibris Group, which automates the major library components.
-Links through the library's website allow users to search journal and newspaper indexes, government information, and the Internet, as well as providing some full-text materials.
+Primo, the resources discovery tool supported by the ExLibris Group, provides comprehensive searching for books, media items and journal articles simultaneously.